exploratoria/exploratoria.github.io/sandbox/readme.md

 A sandbox is a place to play with things and get your hands dirty.

 This is a good place to put files before they are accepted into the principle exhibition areas.
+Files placed here should go into a folder with the same name as would be used when exhibited.

 ## Template for Read Me and Read Me Reader